-I’m in beautiful Savannah this morning and since I am in the Peach State what better recipe to feature than this beautiful, fresh and flavorful sorbet.
+I’m in beautiful Savannah this morning and since I am in the Peach State what better recipe to feature than this beautiful, fresh and flavourful sorbet.
 Fresh, ripe, juicy peaches are essential for this recipe; it really is one to make with the best of the season’s fruit while it is at it’s absolute peak.
 It’s not hard to find a roadside stand in this area with plenty for sale but even back home in Canada right now, some beautiful Niagara region peaches will certainly fit the bill nicely.

 - 2 pounds fresh very ripe peaches

 - 1 1/2 cups sugar

 - 2 tsp pure vanilla extract

 - 3 ounces Amaretto liqueur